Skip to main content

 Are mini dental implants covered by dental insurance?

 Whether or not mini dental implants are covered by dental insurance will depend on your insurance provider as well as the reason for getting the dental implants.
-Many insurance companies consider dental implants as a cosmetic procedure.
-However, some insurance policies (including Medicare) will cover the cost if the implants are deemed “medically necessary," such as after an accident or severe trauma to the mouth.6
+Many insurance companies consider dental implants as a cosmetic procedure.6 However, some insurance policies will cover all or part of the cost if the implants are deemed medically necessary, such as after an accident or severe trauma to the mouth.7

 Even if the dental implants are considered a cosmetic procedure, dental insurance may cover associated costs such as X-rays, the extraction of damaged teeth or the crown itself.
 Check with your insurance provider to see what your policy covers.6